SDWebImage/SDWebImageSwiftUI/README.md

 ## Apple VisionOS

-SDWebImageSwiftUI can compiled for visionOS platform.
-However, due to the package manager support, we can not integrate using the exists function.
+From v3.0.0 (beta), SDWebImageSwiftUI can be compiled for visionOS platform.
+However, due to the lacking package manager support (need tools update), we don't support CocoaPods/SPM yet.

-So, in [visionOS branch](https://github.com/SDWebImage/SDWebImageSwiftUI/tree/feature/visionOS), our demo use the Xcode's built-in dependency to build.
+You can only use the Xcode's built-in package manager dependency to build on visionOS.

-You can build and run to see the example (still need improvement)
+To run the visionOS example, you need to clone and add both `SDWebImage` and `SDWebImageSwiftUI`, open the `SDWebImageSwiftUI.xcworkspace` and drag those folders to become local package dependency, see: [Editing a package dependency as a local package](https://developer.apple.com/documentation/xcode/editing-a-package-dependency-as-a-local-package)

 ## Features